Senkin219/AzurLanePainting/README.md

    - Store painting assets under `AssetBundles/painting`.
    - Store face assets under `AssetBundles/paintingface`.
    - Ensure the `dependencies` file is included in the `AssetBundles` directory.
-   - It is recommended to also include the `touming_tex` file in `AssetBundles/painting` as it is used in many paintings.

 ### Running the Script